oconcl/Project_1/README.md

 * Feature Engineering: Incorporate lag features, moving averages, and RSI (Relative Strength Index).
 * Training and Testing: Employ scikit-learn and deep learning libraries like tensorflow or keras for model training.
 Use a rolling forecast origin for more accurate time series forecasting.

+## Collaboration and Project Management

+* Use GitHub for version control and collaboration.
+* Use project management tools like Jupyter Notebooks for documentation and sharing interim results.
+* Utilization of VS Code.

 ## Results and Conclusion
 ## Resources